-South Carolina's Division of Procurement Services and the System for Award Management (SAM),

-information regarding entities departed, suspended, proposed for department, excluded or ialified under the non-procurement common rule, or otherwise declared ineligible from receiving ral contracts, State contracts, certain subcontracts, and certain Federal assistance and benefits.

-South Carolina's Office of Resilience (SCOR) carries out its due diligence by conducting rment research and verifying the eligibility of contracted firms using the aforementioned bases.
-The firm(s) listed below has been reviewed and cleared:
+South Carolina's Division of Procurement Services and the System for Award Management (SAM), disqualifie rmation regarding entities debarred, suspended, proposed for debarment, excluded or ed under the non-procurement common rule, or otherwise declared ineligible from receiving ontracts, State contracts, certain subcontracts, and certain Federal assistance and benefits. debarmen outh Carolina's Office of Resilience (SCOR) carries out its due diligence by conducting nt research and verifying the eligibility of contracted firms using the aforementioned s.
+The firm(s) listed below has been reviewed and cleared: Firm Name e: DUNs Nun nber: By the exe and correc ecution of this notice, SCOR acknowledges and confirms that all information set forth is true ct. nature of Program Coordinator], olina Office of Resilience

-Firm Name:

-DUN s Number:

-e execution of this notice, SCOR acknowledges and confirms that all information set forth is true correct.

-[Inse rt Signature of Program Coordinator],

-• h Carolina Office of Resilience